kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 ## Samples APKs
  - **[Counter](https://docs.google.com/uc?authuser=0&id=0BwcZml9gnwoZRS1pYURMMVRzdHM&export=download)** - A simple sample demonstrates how to use the framework including dependency injection, event bus, unit testing, navigation and etc.
- - **[Note](https://docs.google.com/uc?authuser=0&id=0BwcZml9gnwoZOHcxZFI3Z0ZGUUk&export=download)** - Another more complex sample also demonstrates how to use async tasks to get network resources and test the async task without Android SDK on pure JVM.
+ - **[Note](https://docs.google.com/uc?authuser=0&id=0BwcZml9gnwoZOHcxZFI3Z0ZGUUk&export=download)** - A more complex sample to make notes and query weathers with slide menu and also demonstrates how consume network resources ([public weather API](http://openweathermap.org/api)) and test the async task without depending on Android SDK on pure JVM.

 ## Overview
 Unlike iOS development, Android doesn't come with design pattern out of box and the SDK doesn't enforce any design pattern too.
 To apply design pattern to Android development is not straight forward due to the hard coupling of Android objects to all Android components.
 This hurdle not just makes coding less well organized but also harder unit testable.